-Illegal Migration Bill: how did my MP vote on Suella Braverman’s asylum law?
+Illegal Migration Bill: how did my MP vote on Suella Braverman’s controversial asylum law?

-MPs backed the controversial bill despite strong opposition from Labour and the SNP
+MPs and Lords have backed the controversial bill despite strong opposition from Labour and the SNP

-The government’s controversial Illegal Migration Bill has passed its third reading and will ascend to the House of Lords for scrutiny.
+The government’s controversial Illegal Migration Bill has passed the Lords and will become law later this week

 Under the Bill, migrants deemed to have arrived in the UK ‘illegally’ or through ‘irregular routes’ would be prevented from claiming asylum.
-Instead, they would be immediately detained without bail or judicial review, and subsequently removed from the country, for example via deportation to Rwanda.
+Instead, they would be immediately detained without bail or judicial review, and subsequently removed from the country.
+The government is currently engaged in a legal battle over potentially deporting migrants to Rwanda, which judges ruled was an unsafe third country.

 Which way did my MP vote on the Illegal Migration Bill?

-MPs voted to back the government’s bill yesterday, despite opposition from Labour.
+MPs did not vote on the Illegal Migration Bill last night (17 July), which was time set aside for House of Lords amendments.
+They voted to back the government’s bill on 27 April, despite opposition from Labour.
 Former prime minister Theresa May was one of a few Conservatives who criticised the legislation, but she abstained on the vote, rather than rebelling.

 The Conservative MP added neither the return agreement with Albania or the Nationality and Borders Act has been in long enough to assess their impact, and expressed concerns about the “blanket dismissal” of anyone facing persecution who finds their way to the UK albeit not through legal ways.